 Despite the high cost of health insurance, there may be ways to cut down on the costs, depending on your circumstances and how much risk you are comfortable taking.

 If you work for a small company or you are self-employed, buying an individual health insurance plan may save money over your employer’s group policy.
 If you’re buying your own insurance, contacting a reputable agent is a big help.
 My husband and I looked into private insurance several years ago, and our insurance agent was able to tell us which insurance companies were reputable, and which insurance companies were pretty much worthless in our state.

 Prices will vary, depending on the type of plan you select.
 If you want insurance to pay for almost everything, your premiums will be high.
 If you are willing to pay a bigger co-pay with a higher deductible, you’ll pay less.
 If you are wiling to pay the brunt of your health care costs with a Health Savings Account, you’ll pay even less.
 Just make sure you can afford the deductible you select.

 The downside to a private health insurance plan, of course, is that if you have a pre-existing condition, you likely won’t qualify for a private plan.
-However, your children may be able to qualify, and with the passage of the Health Care Plan last year, insurance companies cannot deny children, based on pre-existing conditions.
+However, your children may be able to qualify, and with the passage of the new Health Care Plan, insurance companies cannot deny children, based on pre-existing conditions.

 You may be able to save money by putting your children on their own policy.
 Check your state laws to find out when open enrollment for children occurs in your state, usually twice a year.
 Then do some cost comparisons to see if you can save money by getting your children their own plan.